-Section 202 senior housing vouchers.
+Section 202 senior housing vouchers and subsidized rent assistance.

 Senior citizens and the elderly can receive subsidized rental assistance and placement into low income housing from the Section 202 voucher program.
 It is available for individuals that are independent and it can also help seniors that need a supportive living environment.
-This housing assistance program is funded by the federal government Department of Housing and Urban Development (HUD), but applications are accepted and funding is distributed at the local state and county level.
+This housing assistance program is funded by the federal government Department of Housing and Urban Development (HUD), but applications are accepted and funding is distributed at the local state and county level listed below.
 Vouchers can be provided from section 202 to the elderly to help them pay their rent and other housing expenses.

 The federal government in effect subsidizes private housing for low income elderly persons and senior citizens, including the sick and frail.
 It can not only help the older individual, but section 202 is also available to spouses.
 A property owner will need to agree to participate in this HUD program.